logicalclocks/hops-docs/docs/user_guide/hopsworks/dataSetShare.rst

 - **Everyone can read**: gives read only access to all members of the project the Data Set is shared with.
 - **Everyone can edit**: gives read/write access to all members of the project the Data Set is shared with.
-- **Data owners can edit**: gives data owners write access and read only access to all other members of the project the Data Set is shared with.
+- **All Data owners can edit**: gives data owners write access and read only access to all other members of the project the Data Set is shared with.

 To complete the sharing process, a Data Owner in the target project has to click on the shared Data Set, and then click on ``Accept`` to complete the process, ``Reject`` to reject the shared Data Set or ``cancel`` for no